cvs-health/testaro/README.md

 ###### Introduction

-An act of type `test` performs operations and reports a result.
+An act of type `test` performs the tests of a tool and reports a result.
 The result may indicate that a page passes or fails requirements.
 Typically, accessibility tests report successes and failures.
 But a test in Testaro is defined less restrictively, so it can report any result.
 As one example, the Testaro `elements` test reports facts about certain elements on a page, without asserting that those facts are successes or failures.

-The `which` property of a `test` act identifies the operations to perform.
-The value of `which` is the name of one of the tools, such as `alfa`.
+The `which` property of a `test` act identifies a tool, such as `alfa`.

 ###### Configuration